-This is the best recipe for authentic Italian Butter Cookies!
-These cookies are soft and flavorful, yet so easy and simple to make.
-Italian Butter Cookies are way better homemade, you’ll never buy them from a store or bakery again!
+This is absolutely the best recipe for authentic Italian Butter Cookies you'll come across!
+Just like an Italian bakery, but better.
+These cookies are soft, flavorful and full of rich, buttery goodness.
+They are super easy and simple to make, you’ll never buy them from a store or the bakery again.

 Whenever I see a platter of assorted Italian Butter Cookies, my eyes light up.
-Being from an Italian family, these classic butter cookies are something we’ve had at the end of every holiday meal.
-It’s tradition!
+Being from an Italian family, these classic butter cookies are something we have at the end of every holiday meal.
+It's tradition!

-After making my own Soft Butter Cookies, I realized that I absolutely needed a homemade version of these classic Italian sandwich & (what I call) star cookies.
+After making my own Soft Butter Cookies, I realized that I absolutely needed a homemade version of these classic Italian sandwich & (what I call) star cookies to add to my Italian recipes.

 Now that I’ve made these from scratch, I will never, ever buy store bought again.